docksal/docksal/docs/content/stack/extend-images.md

 ### Configure your project stack to use the custom image

-Assuming you project stack is using a stock Docksal services, you can override the service image like this:
+Assuming your project stack is using stock Docksal services, you can override the service image like this:

 ```bash
 fin config set <SERVICE>_IMAGE=<custom-image>